br-automation-com/modbusTCP-Automation-Studio/README.md

 See description for more details.
 Also see release package for additional tools.

 ## Revision History
+Version 1.43
+FIX: Quantity error was not reported correct

 Version 1.42
 FIX: Reset last error and internal substep while function block is disabled